24/7 Helpline

 The Drawbacks of Home Alcohol Treatment

-Home alcohol treatment is not an option for everyone.
+Home alcohol treatment is an option for some people.

 For those who are eligible, most companies who provide treatment at home do so illegally.